renecannao/proxysql-old/README.rst

 Dependencies
 ~~~~~~~~~~~~
-Other than standard libraries, required liberaries and header files are:
+Other than standard libraries, required libraries and header files are:

 * libglib2 and libglib2-dev
 * libmysqlclient and libmysqlclient-dev
 * libpcre3 and libpcre3-dev